Gallery-of-Kaeon/Kaeon-FUSION/README.md

 <h2 align="center">What is Kaeon FUSION?</h2>

-Kaeon FUSION is an interpreted programming language with the unique ability to alter its properties at runtime using modules that it can load dynamically.
+Kaeon FUSION (pronounced "KAI-on") is an interpreted programming language with the unique ability to alter its properties at runtime using modules that it can load dynamically.
 It's like if Java could import a module at runtime that made multiple inheritence legal, or if C could import a module at runtime that allowed the use of C++ style classes or enabled automatic garbage collection.